gregschmit/rxg-tools/curls/README.md

 ## Usage

-Scripts that begin with "\_" are helpers that generally should only be called from the other scripts.
+Scripts that begin with "\_" are helpers that are called by the other scripts to support the DRY principle.

 ### Non-Interactive vs Interactive Scripts